topsoftrees/LetsDefend/SOC134 - Suspicious WMI Activity - Case 81.md

 I failed the case, it's actually a true positive.
 My questions- how did it get onto the Exchange Server?
 Does Device Action mean it's been cleaned by an AV making any info on the Exchange Server ambiguous?
 Went to https://app.any.run/tasks/6ed0a328-8f35-41b0-8980-3e23a23f3bea/ to see the sandbox version of the hash, it shuts off the machine.
 I've reached out to other user's of LetsDefend for clarification on this.
 Is it a true positive because an AV would get rid of any trace of it and not because we could find a trace of it?

+Edit: LetsDefend confirmed this is a false positive.

 ## Helpful Websites
 - net: https://linux.die.net/man/8/net
 - Samba: https://ubuntu.com/server/docs/samba-file-server